Home

 The President of Turkmenistan Held a Working Meeting via the Digital System

-The total amount of transactions at the SCRMET auctions amounted to over 8 million 459 thousand USA dollars
+The total amount of transactions at the SCRMET auctions exceeded 4 million USA dollars

 top-arrow